rui314/8cc/README.md

 8cc C Compiler
 ==============

-8cc is a small C compiler.
-It supports a broad range of C99 features, such as compound literals or designated initializers.
-Some GNU extensions, such as computed gotos, are also supported.
-8cc is self-hosting, which means 8cc can compile itself.
+8cc is a compiler for the C programming language.
+It's intended to support all C11 language features while keeping the code as small and simple as possible.

+The compiler is able to compile itself.
+You can see its code both as an implementation of the C language and as an example of what this compiler is able to compile.

-8cc's source code is carefully written to be as concise and easy-to-read as possible, so that the source code will eventually be a good study material to learn various techniques used in compilers.
-You might find the lexer, the preprocessor and the parser are already useful to learn how C source code is processed at each stage.
+8cc's source code is carefully written to be as concise and easy-to-read as possible, so that the source code is eventually be a good study material to learn about various techniques used in compilers.

-It does not produce optimized assembly code; 8cc treats the CPU as a stack machine.
-Local variables are always assigned on the stack.
-Operations in the form of `A = B op C` are executed in the following way.

- 1. Load B and C to registers
- 2. Apply op to yield a result
- 3. Write the results back to A's location

-Producing optimized assembly is being planned.
+You may find the lexer, the preprocessor and the parser are already useful to learn how C source code is processed at each stage.

+It's not an optimizing compiler.
+Generated code is usually 2x or more slower than GCC's.
+I plan to implement a reasonable level of optimization in the future.

+8cc supports x86-64 Linux only for now.
+I have no plan to make it portable until
+I fix all known miscompilations and implement an optimization pass.
+As of 2014, I'm using Ubuntu 14 as my development platform.
+It should work on other x86-64 Linux distributions though.

 Build
 -----